swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainers_guide.md

 -  At the end of the season, ask for general questions.
 -  If all of your trainees passed, you can tell the group at the end of the demo session.
 If anyone did not pass, tell everyone you will send them each an email to let them know if they passed.

+##### During the Demo (Troubleshooting)
+- If a trainee is using Linux and gets the error message "Can not start share, wayland has not been supported yet, please use x11 instead", have them log out of Zoom and log back in.
+On the login screen there is a gear with a dropdown menu there choose the option with x11.
+- If a trainee is teaching a Python lesson and their Jupyter notebook doesn't start, direct them to I pointed her http://jupyter.org/try.

 ##### After the Demo
 -  Email checkout@carpentries.org with names, pass/fail, and SWC/DC for each of your trainees.
 -  Clear Etherpad of data from your session.